In this post you’ll learn how to remove the background from images in PowerPoint (as pictured below) using two different techniques.

 The Remove Background tool.

-This tool works best for removing complicated backgrounds from photos or photos that don't have a 100% solid background.
+This tool works best for removing complicated backgrounds from photos and images that don't have a 100% solid background.
+Also, this technique gives you the most flexibility when deciding what parts of the background you remove.

 [Watch] Removing an image background